osgeo-oceania/foss4g-2025/src/documents/program-outline.md

 | Thursday 7 November  | Day 2 of the Conference | Women in Geospatial Breakfast    |
 | Friday 8 November    | Community Day           | TBC get together                 |

-We expect to be able to publish the full schedule of daily conference sessions and workshops on the **16th August 2024**.
+**Call for papers and community voting are now closed**.

+We will announce the program and schedule shortly.

 <!-- ## Want to be part of our Program?